ontodev/robot/docs/template.md

 ### Property Template Strings

 - `PROPERTY_TYPE`: ROBOT creates a property for each row of data that has a `TYPE` of either an object or data property.
 The property type can be (any type followed by a \* can ONLY be used for object properties):
-    - **logical types**: these types link the created property to other properties (annotation properties can *only* use `subproperty`)
+    - **logical types**: these types link the created property to other properties (annotation properties can *only* use `subproperty`).
+You may only include ONE of these in each `PROPERTY_TYPE`.
       - `subproperty`: the created property will be a subproperty of each templated property expression (default)
       - `equivalent`: the created property will be equivalent to all of the templated property expressions
       - `disjoint`: the created property will be disjoint from each templated property expression and the values cannot be the same
       - `inverse`\*: the created object property will be the inverse of each templated property expression
-    - **property types**: these types define the type of the created property, and will not work with annotation properties
+    - **property types**: these types define the type of the created property, and will not work with annotation properties.
+You may include any number of these.
       - `functional`: the created property will be functional, meaning each entity (subject) can have at most one value
       - `inverse functional`\*: the created object property will be inverse functional, meaning each value can have at most one subject
       - `irreflexive`\*: the created object property will be irreflexive, meaning the subject cannot also be the value